Nattawat Jirochtikul: 2024–2025: Riser Music, My Love Mix-Up! and Run the World Concert tour

+2026–present: Ticket to Heaven, Kijsada Paradise, Scarlet Heart Thailand, The Love of Siam: The Musical

+Gemini and Fourth performed at the Riser Concert: The First Rise, held at the Impact Arena on 13–15 February 2026.
+In April 2026, Fourth released his single "Every Single Day".
+Gemini and Fourth returned to the Impact Arena to perform at the Love Out Loud Fan Fest 2026: Heart Race concert on 22–24 May 2026.

+Fourth and Gemini starred in the television series Ticket to Heaven (2026).
+Fourth played Tanrak, a devout student at a Catholic seminary who becomes conflicted when his sexuality, faith, and religion clash upon developing feelings for the new student Barth, played by Gemini.

+Fourth starred in the horror film Kijsada Paradise (2026), directed by Mike Phontharis Chotkijsadarsopon, appearing alongside Yorch Yongsin.
+Fourth played the lead role of Taek, the leader of a group of friends who venture into an abandoned water park to play hide-and-seek, leading to the mysterious disappearance of one of their friends.

+Fourth is scheduled to hold his first solo concert called Oh My Fourth Concert at BITEC Live on 16–18 October 2026.

+Fourth is also set to appear in additional upcoming projects, including as Prince Chom Han in the Thai adaptation of Scarlet Heart, announced in April 2024.
+In November 2025, it was announced that Gemini and Fourth would play the lead roles of Tong and Mew in the upcoming musical adaptation of the 2007 film Love of Siam.
+The musical is scheduled to premiere at the Muangthai Rachadalai Theatre in December 2026.

 Personal ventures

 In February 2023, Fourth ventured into entrepreneurship with his own clothing line, Numone.
-The name comes from the combination of nu from Thai หนู nu, mo from English mouse, and ne from Japanese 鼠 nezumi, each meaning "mouse".
+The name comes from the combination of nu from Thai หนู nu, mo from English mouse, and ne from Japanese 鼠 nezumi, each meaning 'mouse'.
 The word หนู nu, can also be used as a pronoun to refer to a younger person, giving the brand name a feeling of youthful brightness.
-The name can also be reinterpreted as num and one, as in "number one".
+The name can also be reinterpreted as num and one, as in number one.

 Personal life

 On 19 April 2025, his father, "Plodpai" Jutinat Jirochtikul, died.
 Fourth was temporarily ordained as a Buddhist monk, through the practice known as buat na fai (บวชหน้าไฟ), as a way to make merit for his father, on the day of his father's cremation ceremony at Wat Makut Kasattriyaram.